 It remains an immense test for healthcare app development company providers to build an interoperable framework that enables the exchange of data among multiple providers.

-1. Combining EHR With Artificial Intelligence and Voice Recognition
+4. Combining EHR With Voice Recognition

-Voice recognition technology is a great asset for EHR systems as it helps clinicians to enter information and patient data hands free.
-It reduces inaccuracy and errors by dictating records in EHR which further speeds up the information recording process.
+Voice recognition technology is a great asset for EHR systems as it helps clinicians to enter information and patient data hands-free.
+It reduces inaccuracy and errors by dictating records in EHR, which further speeds up the information recording process.

 There’s a track record of Artificial Intelligence transforming the healthcare sector by helping doctors in recognizing historical trends about the condition of a patient and making diagnoses.
 That’s why several companies are trying to incorporate AI into EHR with the help of voice recognition technology.

 For instance, a physician would be able to ask the EHR system about the last recorded iron levels from a blood test of a patient by using voice-enabled technology.
 After giving the commands, the system will notify the doctors about the health status of the patient.
-A working example of this is how Northwell Health and Allscripts have already partnered to start developing AI-based, Voice-Enabled EHRs.
-It will be a very helpful system for providers with a very hectic schedule.

-2. Making More Informed Care Decisions with Predictive Analysis
+5. Making More Informed Care Decisions with Predictive Analysis

 Specific healthcare app development services use AI-powered analytic methods such as statistics, data mining, and modeling in compliance with AI to provide clinical outcome predictions based on real-time device data and EHR to enhance the patient experience and care delivery.

-3. Preparing Extensively for the 5G Network
+6. Preparing Extensively for the 5G Network

 It’s a no-brainer that the 5G network will capture the major share of the healthcare market in the future.
 There are several infrastructural updates going on in many residential areas to check the performance of the network.

 While the majority of industry verticals are already prepared for 5G, a lot of people believe that the healthcare sector is not ready yet.
 The major reason for this incapability is likely to be the lack of compatibility between the 5G network and EHR optimization strategies.
-In case the shortcoming never resolves, there’s no use of the benefits and speed offered by the 5G network in the medical field.
+In case the shortcoming never resolves, there’s no use for the benefits and speed offered by the 5G network in the medical field.

-However, not all the preparations are dependent on EHR optimizations.
+However, not all preparations are dependent on EHR optimizations.
 For example, there’s a 5G network tower installed in the Rush University Medical Centre of Chicago just because it didn’t want to manage the outdated wiring.

-The scope for 5G in the healthcare sector is immense with offerings like real-time data monitoring, telemedicines and so forth.
+The scope for 5G in the healthcare sector is immense with offerings like real-time data monitoring, telemedicine, and so forth.
 That is why people are looking out for the best healthcare app developers to enable better healthcare delivery.

 The preparations for the arrival of the 5G network are expected to pace up very shortly.
 As it happens, the authorities also need to determine in what way it will affect EHR and several other aspects of patient care.

-4. Moving to the Mobile and Cloud
+7. Moving to the Mobile and Cloud

 As you may already know that the major benefit of having an EHR system in place is the ease of accessibility of patient data, it completely makes sense that the data will become more complex as the population rises.

-Moreover, as the privacy and security challenges start solving, a major portion of electronic health records will be stored in the cloud.
+Moreover, as privacy and security challenges start solving, a major portion of electronic health records will be stored in the cloud.
 With that said, the mhealthcare sector will also use gadgets such as smartwatches to upload and track patient information automatically and allow remote monitoring of the patients.

 The Future of EHR